BYND ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, May 19, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Beyond Meat, Inc. ( BYND) alleging that the Company violated federal securities laws.
+NEW YORK, May 23, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Beyond Meat, Inc. (NASDAQ: BYND) alleging that the Company violated federal securities laws.

 Class Period: May 5, 2020 to October 13, 2022